andrzejwl/rpi_website/README.md

 	print("cleanup")
 	GPIO.cleanup()
 ```
+I would highly recommend you play around with the duration of first ```time.sleep``` so that your refresh rate is decent and you're not getting to many errors.
+For me a refresh rate of ~10Hz works perfectly fine.
 As you can see, we are simply saving the calculated distance inside of a .txt file located in Apache directory.
 This was by far the easiest way I could think of to access sensor data without having to write fancy backend services.
 To install and enable Apache on Raspberry Pi do the following:
 ```bash